SathyaBhat/sathyasays.com/content/posts/2007-06-18-making-dolphin-the-default-file-manager.md

 ---
-Dolphin&#8217;s fast loading times and clean interface made me consider to have a second look at Dolphin.
-So here&#8217;s a way to make Dolphin the default file manager.
+Dolphin's fast loading times and clean interface made me consider to have a second look at Dolphin.
+So here's a way to make Dolphin the default file manager.

-If you haven&#8217;t installed Dolphin yet, install it via apt-get or Adept.
+If you haven't installed Dolphin yet, install it via apt-get or Adept.
 More info about that in my [previous post][1].

-Then, Click on K Menu -> Run Command and type &#8216;kcontrol&#8217; (without the quotes, of course).
+Then, Click on K Menu -> Run Command and type &#8216;kcontrol' (without the quotes, of course).

 Then Click on KDE Components -> File Associations.
 Expand the inode section.</p>